mebusy/notes/dev_notes/OS.md

  - Definition: **Monitor**: a lock and zero or more condition variables for managing concurrent access to shared data
     - Some languages like Java provide this natively
     - Most others use actual locks and condition variables
-    - Monitor is a paradigm for building synchronization.
+    - Monitor is a programming style or paradigm for building synchronization.
 It's a pattern.

 ## Monitor with Condition Variables